 Personalized product recommendations

-Apply personalized product recommendations in your business, you are able to engage your buyers better and ultimately increase conversions.
+Apply personalized product recommendations in your business; you are able to engage your buyers better and ultimately increase conversions.
 This is one of the most well-known eCommerce personalization examples.

-Retargeted ads on social media
+Retargeting ads on social media

-- boost SEO ratings
+- Boost SEO ratings.

-- increase social media reach
+- Increase social media reach.

 Choose the right time to send an email

 Different types of customers have different habits of checking emails so it really depends on your target audience.
-For example, if your businesses target young customers who are still in school, send your emails at the end of the day; or if your customers work 9-5 at companies, the proper time to send emails should be around 8 am.
+For example, if your businesses target young customers who are still in school, send your emails at the end of the day; or if your customers work 9-5 at companies, the proper time to send emails should be around 8 A.M.

 Match personalized emails and landing pages